TCCQUPT/tc_learning_path/docs/introduction.md

 This guide is designed to help you master the **Docs Like Code** workflow through the following key sections:

+!!!note "Note"

+    While the Docs-like-code workflow involves **more than just tools like Git and GitHub**, given the length of this document and GitHub's popularity, the focus here is primarily on Git and GitHub.

 1. [**Git & GitHub**](git-and-github/basics.md### What is Git?)
     - Introduction: Git and GitHub for version control.
     - Collaboration workflows: Pull Requests, branching, and team collaboration